 The Company recognises risk identification as a critical function in risk management and mitigation.
 The Company has developed a strong, comprehensive Enterprise level Risk framework with multi-layered controls to identify and mitigate risks.
 The Company follows a "Three Lines of Defence" philosophy to address risks, where clearly defined policies and established risk tolerance levels ensure that operational and business units act as the first line of defence.
-The robust risk governance framework enables risk management units (Credit Risk, Operational Risk, Fraud Risk, Branch Quality Controls, InfoSec and Compliance) to act as the second line of defence: Further, risk oversight is maintained through the Board and the Risk Oversight Committee, external auditors and regulators.
+The robust risk governance framework enables risk management units (Credit Risk, Operational Risk, Fraud Risk, Branch Quality Controls, InfoSec and Compliance) to act as the second line of defence; while Internal Audit function operates as the third line of defence.
+Further, risk oversight is maintained through the Board and the Risk Oversight Committee, external auditors and regulators.